ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/ag-grid-design-system/index.md

 You can find more information about how to create and manage themes within the Figma file under the **Create your own theme** page in the Figma file.

-<image-caption src="ag-grid-design-system/resources/FDS-themes.png" alt="Figma Variable Theming" constrained="false" centered="true"></image-caption>
+<image-caption src="ag-grid-design-system/resources/FDS-themes.png" alt="Figma Variable Theming" constrained="false" centered="true" toggledarkmode="true"></image-caption>

 ## Generating AG Grid Themes From Figma Variables